truwl/quertermous/README.md

 - Second pass mapping with STAR was then performed using a new index that was created with splice junction information contained in the file SJ.out.tab from the first pass STAR mapping
 - Splice junctions from the first pass were used as annotation in a second pass to permit lower stringency alignment, and therefore higher sensitivity
 - Prior to gene expression quantification, we used WASP12 to filter out reads that are prone to mapping bias.
-- Read counts and RPKM were calculated with RNA-SeQC v1.1.813 using default parameters with additional flags `-n 1000 -noDoC -strictMode`”` using GENCODE v19 annotation
+- Read counts and RPKM were calculated with RNA-SeQC v1.1.813 using default parameters with additional flags `-n 1000 -noDoC -strictMode` using GENCODE v19 annotation
 - Allele-specific read counts were generated with the `createASVCF` module in RASQUAL

 ### Splicing